Updated: Jul 10

 1. The annoying traits about yourself could be great traits that are misplaced.

 I tend to overthink.
 Overthinking allows me to over analyze everything that I do.
 For work, this is a great trait.
 Being analytical allows me to foresee certain issues that may take place if a task is not completed with certain requirements.
-Out of work, analyzing can turn to overthinking and lead me to be hard on myself and push for a perfection I will never reach.
+Out of work, analyzing can turn to overthinking, pushing myself towards a perfection I will never reach.

 Buckthorn is perfect in Europe, but terrible in Michigan.
 Being analytical is not bad, it has to serve its purpose in its proper environment.

 The next time I annoy myself with anything that I do, I will remember that some of my annoying traits are useful and should be appreciated.